codesharedot/quantum-resistant-ledger-price/README.md

-# holo price
+# algorand price

-Gets the holo price with Python (from JSON).
+Gets the algorand price with Python (from JSON).

 https://pythonbasics.org